 - Landfill cells and waste pits

-One of the methods that GeoModel, Inc. uses to locate buried landfill cells and burial trenches is an electromagnetic conductivity survey, also called terrain conductivity or EM survey.
-Electromagnetic conductivity can measure both the variations in ground conductivity and the amount of buried metal in a landfill or burial trench.
+One of the methods that GeoModel, Inc. uses for buried landfill detection and burial trench location is an electromagnetic conductivity survey, also called terrain conductivity survey or EM survey.
+For landfill delineation and burial trench detection, electromagnetic conductivity can measure both the variations in ground conductivity and the amount of buried metal in a landfill or burial trench.

 Click on an image for a larger view.